|

 chance for elected office very soon, I'm sure.
 Below, there's his

+message to voters, stuck on campaign posters.
 Early in the morning on voting day, there was a long line

 outside the town hall!
 The average age of these voters was well